Shijas786/takara/API_KEYS_SETUP.md

 # API Keys Setup Guide

-This guide will help you set up all the required API keys for the Kai Content Evolution platform.
+This guide will help you set up all the required API keys for the Takara Content Evolution platform.

 ## Prerequisites